 An adult's money habits are set at a very early age (by the age of 7), so it's critical to prepare your kids to use money wisely as they grow and encourage good fiscal hygiene that will follow them well after they leave the nest.
 Here are some common-sense steps to take if your kids are around elementary school age or younger.

 Americans pay more than $1,300 on average on their energy bills every year.
 Here are more than 13 tips to help close the door on high electric bills and increase home efficiency for year-round savings.

 We all would love to save more and have a larger bank account, but actually doing it is the hard part.
 It's not easy saving money when money is tight as it is.
 But here are eight ways that you can save money this year and have a larger bank account by 2019.

 Perhaps the most difficult thing about saving money is making the first move and beginning your money-saving plan.
 The key is to develop the right habits that will allow you to pursue a doable goal.

 Did you know that Black Friday is not the biggest shopping day of the year anymore?
 Super Saturday is.
 And there are plenty of ways to save even more if you know how.
 So here are some tips on getting the most out of Super Saturday.

 The Las Vegas lifestyle is, admittedly, insanely outrageous and, to get a taste of it, you have to pay.
 Or do you?
 Here are some surefire ways to enjoy a "Hangover"-worthy weekend in the City of Lights while staying on a low budget but partying like a A-lister.

-With living standards escalating, it goes without saying that these expenses will not get any easier over time, which makes saving for a rainy day necessary.
+With living standards escalating, saving for a rainy day is necessary.
 But how and where do you start?
 Before you get lost in the maze or hit rock bottom financially, we share some expert financial advice to help you get started on the right track.